mako-framework/docs/03_command_line/02_commands.md

 	php reactor hello dude

-You can also use options or "named arguments".
+You can, of course, also use options or named arguments.

 	<?php